ossi0/Data-C70_ML-NMR/nequip-ml_model/README.md

-- The trained NequIP model parameter file can be found in the corresponding subdirectory of the `output_files` directory, or in the external [Fairdata repository](https://doi.org/10.23729/fd-c64c043e-473e-371d-9586-8fd3d04e2fb0).
+- The trained NequIP model parameter file, as well as the compiled model can be found in the external [Fairdata repository](https://doi.org/10.23729/fd-c64c043e-473e-371d-9586-8fd3d04e2fb0).
 - The dataset file molecules.db is not included in this repository due to its size, but it can be found from the external [Fairdata repository](https://doi.org/10.23729/fd-c64c043e-473e-371d-9586-8fd3d04e2fb0).

 ---